 In 1971, Reinhart moved to Berlin, Germany where she played studio sessions, filled in as principal trumpet at the “Deutsche Oper”, and built up her solo career with symphony and chamber orchestras, averaging 125 concerts a year, as well as television performances and radio recordings.
 In addition she made solo albums for Deutsche Grammophon and BASF with the Munich Philharmonic, German Bach Soloists, Amsterdam Chamber Orchestra and Wuerttemberg Chamber Orchestra.
 Her concert tours have taken her throughout Europe, Asia, Middle East, Africa, the United States, Canada, and Australia, where she performed in Melbourne with the Australian Symphony for over 100,000 people with “live” national television coverage.

 In 1983, Reinhart was offered a professorship at the prestigious University of Music and Performing Arts in Vienna.
-In 1994, the Vienna University Press published the book, “Carole Dawn Reinhart – Aspects of a Career”, which is now available from IWBC in an updated 3rd edition with CD. (<email@example.com> Proceeds go to IWBC) After a 40 year performance career, Reinhart ceased concertizing in 1996 but continues to be active teaching at the university in Vienna, giving master classes around the world, and serving as a juror for competitions.
-In 2009, with the dissertation theme, “Women Brass Musicians”, (also available at <firstname.lastname@example.org>), she earned her PhD.
+In 1994, the Vienna University Press published the book, “Carole Dawn Reinhart – Aspects of a Career”, which is now available from IWBC in an updated 3rd edition with CD. (email email@example.com to order a copy- Proceeds go to IWBC) After a 40 year performance career, Reinhart ceased concertizing in 1996 but continues to be active teaching at the university in Vienna, giving master classes around the world, and serving as a juror for competitions.
+In 2009, with the dissertation theme, “Women Brass Musicians”, (also available by emailing firstname.lastname@example.org), she earned her PhD.

 Reinhart, a founding member of ITG who served on the ITG Board of Directors and performed at the 1st International Brass Conference held in Montreux, Switzerland in 1976, is the longest affiliated Getzen artist, since “Doc” Severinson gave her a Getzen trumpet on the “Tonight Show” in 1964.
 She has attended and participated in every IWBC conference since 1993, when she performed several solos and her Carole Reinhart Trio played a concert.
 She was a member of Monarch Brass on its inaugural tour in 1996 and received the Pioneer Award in 2003.